utkarshb1/Base-and-Treble-Equalizer-on-MATLAB/README.md

 # Base-and-Treble-Equalizer-on-MATLAB
-Here's a simplest equalizer using Filters
+Here's a simple equalizer using Filters

 Works on the Concept of FIR Filters.